kaitech-corp/travelcrew/CODE_OF_CONDUCT.md

-# MapMap Code of Conduct
+# Travel Crew Code of Conduct

 ## Our Pledge